 - Make sure the label clearly outlines the ingredients and has a batch number and manufacturing date.

 - Steer clear of products that say the CBD comes from the stalk or seeds of the hemp plant.
 Those parts of the plant have minimal CBD.

 Final Thoughts on CBD Oil for Essential Tremor

-The research being carried out at the University of California, San Diego is not only hugely important for sufferers of ET, but also the cannabis industry as a whole.
-This will be the first time that scientists have looked to the plant for its effectiveness in calming essential tremors.
+The clinical trials occurring right now are crucial for sufferers of ET and the cannabis industry as a whole.
+This will be the first time scientists have looked to the plant to calm essential tremor symptoms effectively.

-The results of the study could potentially have a life-changing impact on people with ET.
-A positive outcome from the study would likely pave the way for further clinical studies using cannabinoids.
+The results of this research could potentially have a life-changing impact on people with ET.
+A positive outcome would likely pave the way for further clinical studies using cannabinoids.